wp-plugins/auctioninc-shippingcalc-for-woocommerce/readme.txt

 Guide to Plug-In Module Installation

-1. Upload the folder 'woocommerce-shipping-auctioninc' to the '/wp-content/plugins/' directory
+1. Upload the folder 'auctioninc-shippingcalc-for-woocommerce' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Under Woocommerce -> Settings -> Shipping, find the AuctionInc section and fill out the required fields.
 You will need an AuctionInc WooCommerce Plug-In account.